webdew-logo-new_v2-1

 Pixel art was originally used in video games because of the limitations of technology during that time.
 Before there were pixel art animation software like After Effects, one had to program each pixel to create their 8-bit designs.
 However, all you need today is a few effects layered over your assets to make your footage look like it came directly out of a Gameboy.

-How to create pixel art in After Effects?
+How to create Pixel Art in After Effects?

 Now, let's walk you step-by-step on how to make pixel art animation in After Effects to create your own 8-bit look.

-Step 1: Posterize effect
+Step 1: Posterize Effect

 • For the first step, import the assets or create a shape you would like to turn into pixel art.
 For this, I chose a gold coin because this makes me remember the Super Mario game.
 You can go for a motion graphic or a title sequence, whatever suits your project.